m-lab/epoxy-images/configs/stage1_mlxrom/README.md

 Building a custom ROM
 ==

-An example command that will be integrated into the travis build.
+An example command that will be integrated into the build.

 ```
 ./setup_stage1.sh \